DiogoSabec/Primeiro-Projeto-Godot/README.md

 Projeto Iniciado para fazer um jogo em godot.

 Ideia originais minhas.

-Startet this project to make a godot game.
+Started this project to make a godot game.

-Original ideas.
+The ideas of this project are orignial mine.